metricly/metricly-docs/content/api/api-policies.md

 **Get Policy ID**

-1. In Metricly, navigate to the policy you want to mute.
+1. In CloudWisdom, navigate to the policy you want to mute.
 2. Copy the policy’s ID from the url.
 ![policy-id](/images/api-policies/policy-id.png)